slidevjs/slidev/docs/guide/ui.md

 ## Global Layers {#global-layers}

-You can add any custom UI below or above your slides globally, or per-slide:
+You can add any custom UI below or above your slides for the whole presentation or per-slide:

 <LinkCard link="feature/global-layers" />